If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Despite its benefits, Taktic faces resistance issues and is banned in some countries, including the US.
 The article concludes by advocating for responsible use and rotation with other miticides to prevent resistance.

-Varroa mites are a pest that attaches to honey bees that can cause massive losses of colonies.
-Taktic bee treatment for Varroa mites aims to help beekeepers control the mites in their beehives.
-It contains 12.5% Amitraz as its active ingredient.
-With proper use, Taktic is highly efficient and poses low risk to beekeepers with proper use.
-Additionally, Taktic bee treatment for Varroa mites is safe for honey consumers and users of other bee products.
-Taktic is classified as a biological pesticide and insecticide for agro-chemical use.
-Its chemical formula is C19H23N3.
+Varroa mites are pests that attach to honey bees and cause massive colony losses.
+Taktic bee treatment for Varroa mites aims to assist beekeepers in mite control in their hives.
+Its active ingredient is Amitraz (12.5%).
+Taktic is highly efficient when used correctly and poses little risk to beekeepers and bees.
+Taktic is also safe for honey consumers and other bee product users.
+Taktic is classified as an agrochemical biological pesticide and insecticide.
+C19H23N3 is its chemical formula.

 How Varroa Mites Affect Honey Bees

 Mites in honey bee colonies lay eggs in brood cells where queen bees have also laid eggs.
 Varroa mites feed on honey bee larvae and food is stored in the cell for bee larvae after they hatch from the egg.
 As a result, adult honey bees emerge weak or with deformities.
 Beekeepers who have Varroa mite infestations in their honey bee colonies should act quickly to save their colonies.
 Uncontrolled mite infestations cause colony collapse and hive absconding.
 Taktic bee treatment for Varroa mites saves beekeepers from these losses and ensures that honey bee colonies remain healthy.